(UPDATED SEPTEMBER 2nd, 2021)

 - Leoda’s Kitchen and Pie Shop (Lahaina)

 Opened in late 2011, Leoda’s replaced the popular French restaurant Chez Paul.
 Interestingly, the first chef of Leoda’s was none other than Top Chef favorite Sheldon Simeon.
 Leoda’s is world-famous for its pies, and for good reason.
 But they take the “Kitchen” part of their name seriously.
 If you go just for the pies, you’ll be missing out on some of the best sandwiches on Maui.
 The Roast Pork hoagie is a pork lover’s dream.
-Made with sashimi grade tuna, the Seared Ahi sandwich is another can’t-miss item.
+Made with sashimi-grade tuna, the Seared Ahi sandwich is another can’t-miss item.
 Of course, a fresh piece of pie is always a nice accompaniment.
-(Leoda’s Kitchen and Pie Shop)
+This is considered one of the best Maui restaurants by many locals, savy visitors, and critics.

 - Casanova Deli (Makawao)